bh0903lee/BMT-synthetic-datasets/README.md

 # BMT-synthetic-datasets
-Synthetic datasets for BMT model
+Synthetic datasets for the Burst and Memory-aware Transformer model.